Isometroides angusticaudus

 Isometroides angusticaudus, also known as the slender spider-hunting scorpion, is a species of scorpion in the Buthidae family.
 It is native to Australia, and was first described by German arachnologist Eugen von Keyserling in 1885.

 Description

-This species grows to about 30 mm in length, smaller than the otherwise very similar I. vescus, with which it was once synonimised.
+This species grows to about 30 mm in length, smaller than the otherwise very similar I. vescus, with which it was once synonymised.

 Distribution and habitat

 The species has been recorded from South Australia, New South Wales and Victoria.

 Behaviour

 The scorpions are specialised nocturnal predators of trapdoor spiders, and are often found in the vacant burrows of their prey.